-Michigan Safe Havens Demonst ration Site: Visitation and Excha nge Centers' Missions and Goals s Child & Family Services Traverse City i Child & Parent Center Jackson Every Woman's Place Muskegon HAVEN Pontiac Community Goals Educate court officials The Center continues to build Court and FOC to Not really defined but my hope - and service providers about domestic violence. and maintain relationships in the community with the courts, the Aware shelter, the SMILE recognize acknowledge and act upon need to protect victims of domestic violence as the program director is that parenting will be seen as a privilege and not a right, and Educate court officials and service providers about the issues involved in custody cases where there program (Start Making It Livable for Everyone), FIA, counselors, etc. to always consider what is best for the and their children from continued abuse from batterers after separation and/or divorce good healthy relationships are supported and toxic ones are discouraged. has been a history of domestic violence. • The court will consider the child's interests before all others child.
+Michigan Safe Havens Demonstr ration Site: Visitation and Excha nge Centers' Missions and Goals 5 Child & Family Services Child & Parent Center Every Woman's Place HAVEN Traverse City i Jackson Muskegon Pontiac Community Goals Educate court officials and service providers about domestic violence.
+Educate court officials and service providers about the issues involved in custody cases where there has been a history of domestic violence.
+The court will consider the child's interests before all others The Center continues to build and maintain relationships in the community with the courts, the Aware shelter, the SMILE program (Start Making It Livable for Everyone), FIA, counselors, etc. to always consider what is best for the child.
 The continuing community goal is to protect children.
+Court and FOC to recognize acknowledge and act upon need to protect victims of domestic violence and their children from continued abuse from batterers after separation and/or divorce To continue to act as facilitator/convener for issues involving safety of victims of domestic violence Not really defined but my hope as the program director is that parenting will be seen as a privilege and not a right, and good healthy relationships are supported and toxic ones are discouraged.

-To continue to act as facilitator/convener for issues involving safety of victims of domestic violence Service an others and their children i (Traverse City) For the past several years the Women's Resource Center has been the leader in our community in promoting systems change and educating court officials and service providers about the dynamics of domestic violence.
+i (Traverse City) For the past several years the Women's Resource Center has been the leader in our community in promoting systems change and educating court officials and service providers about the dynamics of domestic violence.
 Child & Family Services will now play a more active role in promoting systems change and educating the community.
 We see the leadership being split between our agency, the Women's Resource Center, community service providers and individuals.